The Case For WordPress

 WordPress is slow

 There’s no magic going on here.
-I use a standard VPS hosted with Ionos for my web server, and I run the W3 Total Cache plugin.
-Apart from that, I just follow good practices where I can.
-I don’t even use a CDN.
+I use a standard VPS hosted with Ionos for my web server, and I run the WP Rocket plugin.
+You can read more about my optimisations here.

 I don’t have a tonne of plugins installed, I use a well coded theme that doesn’t have a load of features I don’t need, and I make sure there aren’t huge images littered throughout my posts.